For an accessible version or to translate, visit:

 NOT helpful things to do

-Hiding foods they don’t like – they will find out and will impact their trust in you
+Hiding foods they don’t like – they will find out and this will impact their trust in you.

-Letting them go hungry – they will enjoy not having to eat and this will impact even more their lack of hunger
+Letting them go hungry – they will enjoy not having to eat, which will further impact their lack of hunger.

-Pressure to eat or finishing on time – it will increase anxiety and it will not make them eat faster
+Pressure to eat or finishing on time – it will increase anxiety rather than making them eat faster.

 Strategies for treatment - by age